ansorren/authbricks/documentation/content/main.md

 ## MySQL

-The following example shows how to create a new MySQL database connection and start the API server.
+Connect to a local MySQL database, and start the API server on port 8080.

 ```go
 package main